-Lower emissions from diesel HGV's or buses can also be realised through vehicle retrofit, which usually consists of the installation of an on-board device that allows vehicles to comply with more stringent standards by reducing the emission of pollutants through technical measures.
-Retrofit measures are usually either Exhaust Gas Recirculation (EGR) or Selective Catalytic Reduction and urea technology (SCR).
+Lower emissions from diesel heavy goods vehicles or buses can also be realised through vehicle retrofit, which usually consists of the installation of an on-board device that allows vehicles to comply with more stringent standards by reducing the emission of pollutants through technical measures.
+Retrofit measures are usually either exhaust gas recirculation (EGR) or selective catalytic reduction and urea technology (SCR).

-In relation to non-diesel or petrol vehicles, the priority will be a switch to electric, which is being taken forward in a number of ways.
+In relation to non-diesel or petrol vehicles, the priority will be a switch to electric, which is being taken forward in several ways.
 Charging will be required at destinations (for example, town centres), workplaces and residential locations for those without off-street parking and at rapid charging hub facilities.
 Where possible, the private sector will be used to install and maintain charging facilities, but there is a role for local authorities to ensure equitable distribution.
-In December 2020 the Council placed an order to replace five rapid charge points with new 50 kW units (Bridport, Dorchester, Lyme Regis, Weymouth and Wimborne Minster) and in January 2021 commenced with the installation of fast (22 kW) charge points within 18 public car parks (a total of 44 new charging sockets).
+In December 2020 the council placed an order to replace five rapid charge points with new 50 kW units (Bridport, Dorchester, Lyme Regis, Weymouth and Wimborne Minster) and in January 2021 started the installation of fast (22 kilowatt charge points within 18 public car parks (a total of 44 new charging sockets).
 These will all be privately funded.
-The charge points, using energy supplied by Statkraft on a 100% renewable energy tariff, will enable drivers to charge their electric vehicles whilst visiting the county's towns.
+The charge points, using energy supplied by Statkraft on a 100percent renewable energy tariff, will enable drivers to charge their electric vehicles whilst visiting the county's towns.

-An Electric Vehicle Charging Strategy is currently being drafted which will outline sites for expansion that are likely to include Country parks, leisure centres and other council owned land and assets.
-For the Strategic Road Network, rapid chargers are more relevant, with Highways England being responsible for developing charging infrastructure.
-For residential charge points, Dorset Council will submit an OLEV grant application through Energy Savings Trust.
-It is recognised that Light Goods Vehicles are seeing a slower uptake in electrification than for cars, and therefore are a sector which are covered in the emerging Electric Vehicle Charging Strategy, through a number of practical actions to support businesses to install workplace charge points for fleet charging, staff use and community charging.
+An electric vehicle charging strategy is currently being drafted which will outline sites for expansion that are likely to include country parks, leisure centres and other council owned land and assets.
+For the strategic road network, rapid chargers are more relevant, with Highways England being responsible for developing charging infrastructure.
+For residential charge points, Dorset Council will submit an office for low emission vehicles grant application through Energy Savings Trust.
+It is recognised that light goods vehicles are seeing a slower uptake in electrification than for cars, and therefore are a sector which are covered in the emerging electric vehicle charging strategy, through a number of practical actions to support businesses to install workplace charge points for fleet charging, staff use and community charging.

-The Carbon Action Plan for Transport9 contains longer term actions (2023 onwards) to encourage the use of ultra low emission public transport vehicles (including taxis), particularly smaller buses and to encourage low carbon freight and logistics (freight strategy to be reviewed and amended by 2022).
+the carbon action plan for transport contains longer term actions (2023 onwards) to encourage the use of ultra-low emission public transport vehicles (including taxis), particularly smaller buses and to encourage low carbon freight and logistics (freight strategy to be reviewed and amended by 2022).
 These longer-term actions are supported.